NaClts/CLI-UNO/README.md

 You will be prompted to enter the number of AI opponents and the number of cards for each player to start with.
 The remaining deck is placed in the center and the random top card is revealed to start the discard pile.

 2. During Your Turn:
 During your turn, you have to make a decision, to put valid card or draw on card from the deck and finish the turn.
 To put the valid card, you need to check the color or number of the current card.
+When you type the card you need to type "color""number" without any space between color and number.

 3. Special Cards:
 There are special cards in the game like 'Skip', 'Reverse', 'Draw Two', 'Wild', and 'Wild Draw Four' which have unique effects on the gameplay.